DrOreo002/PermissionDatabase/README.md

-# PermissionDatabase v1.6
+# PermissionDatabase v1.6_R1
- A simple permission database
+ * Revision number 1, will update to 1.7 later